Shivam-Kumar12/Loan-Calculator-dashboard/README.md

-**Loan Calculator Dashboard**
+Loan Calculator Dashboard
 A simple and interactive Loan Calculator Dashboard built using React and Material UI.
-The app helps users calculate loans and understand financial options with real-time data such as exchange rates.
-The dashboard features a light/dark mode toggle, responsive design, and a clean UI for a seamless user experience.
+This application helps users calculate loan details and explore financial options with real-time data, including live exchange rates.

-**Features**
+🚀 Features
+📊 Loan Calculation:

-Loan Calculation: Input loan amount, interest rate, and duration to calculate the EMI.
+Enter loan amount, interest rate, and duration to calculate EMI (Equated Monthly Installment) effortlessly.

-Live Exchange Rates: View live exchange rates using the ExchangeRate API.
+🌍 Live Exchange Rates:
+Integrated with ExchangeRate API to display real-time exchange rates.

+📱 Responsive Design:
-Responsive Design: Fully responsive UI using Material UI components.
+A fully responsive UI built using Material UI components, ensuring seamless usage across devices.

+🌗 Dark/Light Mode:
-Dark/Light Mode: Toggle between dark and light themes for a personalized experience.
+Toggle between Dark and Light themes for a personalized user experience.

+❌ Error Page:
-Error Page: Customized error page with a "Back to Home" button.
+Includes a customized error page with a "Back to Home" button for better navigation.

+📂 Navigation Drawer:
-Navigation Drawer: Sidebar menu for easy navigation on mobile devices.
+A sidebar menu designed for easy navigation, especially on mobile devices.

-**Technologies Used**
+🛠️ Technologies Used
+⚛ React:

-React: JavaScript library for building user interfaces.
+A JavaScript library for building user interfaces.

+🎨 Material UI:
-Material UI: A popular React UI framework for responsive design.
+A popular React UI framework for creating responsive and visually appealing designs.

+🚦 React Router:
-React Router: For handling routing within the app.
+Enables seamless routing within the application.

-Context API: For managing dark/light mode state globally.
+🌐 Context API:
+Manages Dark/Light mode state globally for a consistent user experience.

+✨ MUI Icons:
-MUI Icons: For adding icons to the app.
+Adds beautiful and functional icons to the app.